osohq/sample-user-mgmt-local/README.md

-This application provides a reference for using Oso Cloud's [local authorization](https://www.osohq.com/docs/reference/authorization-data/local-authorization) to create a multi-tenant document sharing application.
+This application provides a reference for using Oso Cloud's [local authorization](https://www.osohq.com/docs/reference/authorization-data/local-authorization) to create a multi-tenant document sharing application with a microservice architecture.

 ## App UX